 - Despite that it is not exactly required to kill most bosses in World of Warcraft, if you do run dungeons, there exist bosses that will have to be killed in order to unlock another boss encounter, or simply you have to kill that boss because they're in the way.
 Other bosses are commonly skipped because they are out of the way or are simply notorious for annoying strategies.
 Almost an entire wiki can be filled with these, but some of the most notorious examples include:

-- "The Fish Boss" in Zul'Gurub due to the fact that the boss is an Optional Boss Fight and is out of the way.
+- "The Fish Boss" in Zul'Gurub due to the fact that the boss is optional and is out of the way.

-- Jin'do the Hexxer in Zul'Gurub which became That One Boss for many players due to having a very annoying strategy to defeat.
+- Jin'do the Hexxer in Zul'Gurub, who became That One Boss for many players due to having a very annoying strategy to defeat.
 He is not required to reach Hakkar, and in fact is practically the True Final Boss of the dungeon but he was still skippable.